Ulhasnagar Maharashtra, India Travel Guide

 Stay in 4-5 star hotels in Mumbai/Thane.
 Utilize private car services with driver.
 Fine dining in Mumbai/Thane.
 Personalized guided excursions.

 Winter (October-February) is the best season for comfortable sightseeing, market exploration, and outdoor activities.
 Pleasant weather for walking.
 Many major festivals occur then.
-Summer (March-May) brings extreme heat, focusing on indoor activities during midday.
+Summer (March-May) brings intense heat, focusing on indoor activities during midday.

 Cheti Chand (Sindhi New Year - March/April) brings unique cultural celebrations in Ulhasnagar: processions, music, special foods.
 Ganesh Chaturthi (August/September) is a major Maharashtra festival with elaborate Ganesh idols.
-Diwali (October/November), the Festival of Lights, has lights and sweets across India.
+Diwali (October/November), the Gala of Lights, has lights and sweets across India.
 Check annual dates.

 Weather can be extreme during summer and heavy during monsoon, necessitating careful planning.